kramea/aibedo/docs/source/datasets/index.rst

 where :math:`P` is the precipitation, :math:`E` is the evaporation, :math:`q` is the specific humidity, and :math:`p_s` is the surface pressure.

-The moisture storage term can be roughly approximated the climatological mean global mean P-E, which we subtract from the P-E we calculate for a given month of AiBEDO output such that
+Currently, we approximate the moisture storage term as the climatological mean global mean P-E, which we subtract from the P-E we calculate for a given month of AiBEDO output such that

 .. math::
   \sum_{lat=90S}^{90N} \sum_{lon=180W}^{180E} (P-E)_{lat,lon} \Delta A_{lat,lon} - \epsilon_q \approx 0